Amphitheater & Old Marble Crafts • Folklife Area • Seminole Camp

-Otis Fourakre makes grits, cornmeal, handcrafted wood items, small handmade boxes, candle holders, hand crocheted items and more.
+Gene Fourakre makes grits, cornmeal, handcrafted wood items, small handmade boxes and more.

-Diane Hornby of Green Lizard Pottery creates pottery.
+Diane Hornby and Paul Hornby of Green Lizard Pottery create pottery.

 Sherryl Huseonica of Calligraphy By Sheryl demonstrates and creates unique calligraphy and also has original pottery.

-John Lacefield of Lacefield Farms demonstrates blacksmithing, creating items such as wall hooks and nails.
+John Lacefield of Lacefield Farms demonstrates blacksmithing techniques and creates items such as wall hooks and nails.

 Jim Love of Armadillo Leather creates handcrafted leather belts, keyrings, vests and other items.